Committee for Standardization (CS)

 The Military Standardization Agency was established in London in 1951 and was renamed the Military Agency for Standardization later the same year.
 It moved to Brussels in 1970.
 In 1995, the Office of NATO Standardization was created by the NAC as part of the Alliance’s International Staff to address broader standardization issues.

-After a review of NATO Standardization between 1998 and 2000, the two bodies were merged into one, giving birth to the NATO Standardization Agency as the staffing element of the new NATO Standardization Organization.
-The Committee was created in 2001 to oversee the work of the NATO Standardization Organization.
+After a review of NATO standardization between 1998 and 2000, the two bodies were merged into one, creating the NATO Standardization Agency as the staffing element of the new NATO Standardization Organization.
+The Committee for Standardization was created in 2001 to oversee the work of the NATO Standardization Organization.